Christmas in Bethlehem and restoration of ancient sites

 Extra fee: 250 Euro

-The extra fee is intended to support the hosting organization who does not have sufficient funds.
-It is due upon arrival on the project.
+The extra fee is intended to support the local host of the project who does not have sufficient funds.
+It is due upon arrival.